itay-bardugo/flask_version/README.md

 def print():
     return "Hello new feature!"
 ```
-but we dont want to add a new route for each new feature.
+but we dont want to add new routes for each new feature.

 it will be hard to maintain our endpoints and can be a little bit confusing.

-this is what `FlaskVersion` built for!
+this is what `FlaskVersion` was built for!

 `FlaskVersion` manages your endpoints by linking each method to one or more version in a few simple steps!
   - Easy to use